 If evil exists, why would it necessarily reflect an individual's whims?
 Evil, if it does indeed exist, would not be a product of one's feelings, or else it would be nothing but a perception with no correspondence to actual obligation or injustice.
 It is entirely possible for good and evil to be downright terrifying to people with consciences or preferences that conflict with them.
 These are the facts that anyone truly emotionalistic enough to appeal to the "problem of evil" must deny or be too dull to even begin to see.
 In order to appeal to this so-called problem, someone must assume that some personal or societal idea of evil is true and then use this mere perception as a basis to philosophically attack the only possible moral authority that could exist: a deity with a moral nature.

 Raging against theism because of the alleged problem of evil is the ideological equivalent of a young child throwing a tantrum because they did not get the toy they wanted at the exact moment they wanted it.
-Indeed, mocking their intellectual childishness is just as valid a response to those who do this as recounting the reasons they have irrational beliefs.
+Indeed, mocking their intellectual childishness is just as valid a response to those who do this as recounting the reasons their beliefs are irrational.
 The concepts this objection inescapably stands on, even if someone embracing this asinine stance does not realize it, are nothing but cultural appeals to popularity (which has nothing to do with any conceptual fact about logic, science, or values) or the elevation of personal feelings.
 What else could a person look to in order to argue against the notion of a deity?

 A somewhat more intelligent person might pose the problem of evil as an internal criticism of theism, but even this is erroneous.
 Theism can be amoral, for starters.
 Just because God exists as an uncaused cause does not mean that it has a moral nature.
 It would follow that not all theism entails a set of moral obligations for humans to follow.
 A God with a moral nature would also not have to have a nature that any other being at all feels is morally good.
 Moreover, the only kind of "evil" a deity could be charged with is hypocrisy if it is directly responsible for the immoral acts and intentions its own nature condemns (as is the case on a Calvinism).
 Not all types of religious theism or broader philosophical theism would have this internal contradiction.